Earthquakes on April 8, 2026

 17.2 km1--✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 36 km NNE of Chenega, Alaska on April 8, 2026, with origin time 21:28 UTC.
+Reports of a magnitude 2.0 earthquake 36 km NNE of Chenega, Alaska came in on April 8, 2026 at 21:28 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 17.2 km, placing this in the shallow crustal category.
-The epicenter is at 60.375°, -147.807°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At a depth of 17.2 km, the event was shallow crustal.
+Geolocation places the event at 60.375°N, -147.807°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08